ATLAS Release 3.0

 We therefore recommend that you deal with the release change early!

-Timely planning of the changeover ensures that it runs smoothly.
+Only with an early project start can you be sure that the changeover will run smoothly and be completed on time.
 We are happy to support you in planning and implementing the update.
 We accompany you during the integration, the organization of the test operation and also during training of your employees.

 Which dates are important for the release change?